Temple Emanu El History

 During the summer of 2007, the weather cooperated for the official groundbreaking ceremony with hundreds of Temple Emanu El families in attendance.
 In August 2008, adults and children alike helped march our six sacred Torahs 6.3 miles to their new home.

 Since settling into our new facility, membership has stabilized.
 The Religious School has an enviable 80% retention rate after B’nai Mitzvah, well above the national average.
-The Preschool — accommodating children six weeks through pre- kindergarten — has also gained momentum, making it necessary to add several new classrooms to accommodate our fully subscribed seventy students, the largest number of students in our Preschool in over twenty years.
+The Preschool — accommodating children six weeks through pre-kindergarten — has also gained momentum, making it necessary to add several new classrooms.

 Temple Emanu El’s senior youth group, TEMTY, routinely leads Cleveland’s Reform congregations in sending the largest contingent to regional conventions.
-In the past two years, a junior youth group has been established called JYTEE.
+Temple Emanu El also has a junior youth group called JYTEE.

 Active and growing adult groups, like the Brotherhood and Women of Temple Emanu El, keep members involved.
 Each year, participation at social function rises.